nablarch/nablarch-intellij-plugin/en/README.md

-# Plug-ins for IntelliJ IDEA to Support Nablarch Development
+# Plugins for IntelliJ IDEA to Support Nablarch Development

 | master | develop |
 |:-----------|:------------|